Avril-Cui/61040-portfolio/assignments/pset1.md

 `close` is a substitute version of delete.
 However, it would matter in practice, because if users no longer want a registry, the only thing they can do is to `close` this registry.
 This means that these registries that users no longer want eventually accumulate in our database, taking up extra spaces, which is an extra cost for data storage in practice.

 ## Q5
-Queries.
-What are two common queries likely to be executed against the concept state?
-(Hint: one is executed by a registry owner, and one by a giver of a gift.)
+Two common queries likely to be executed against the concept state are:

-SKIP
+1. Which request's item have been purchased by givers, and which givers have made those purchases?
+This is an important query executed by the registry owner because they can track the progress of their registry, as well as helping them understand who purchased items for them so that they can send thank-you notes later on.
+2. Which request's item are still available for purchase, and how many are there left?
+This is am important query executed by the givers so that they can decide which items to buy and how many.

 ## Q6
 Hiding purchases.
 A common feature of gift registries is to allow the recipient to choose not to see purchases so that an element of surprise is retained.
 How would you augment the concept specification to support this?